oscerd/kamelet-samples/README.md

 - Kafka to Log
 - Kafka to Log with value to key action
 - Kafka to Log with manual commit and Telegram sink
+- S3 to Kafka with timestamp router action
 - Simulation source to AWS Kinesis Firehose
 - Simulation source to AWS SNS
 - Simulation source to AWS SQS